We Almost Forgot About the Moon Trees

 That I could find a database of these trees, and go through the experience of identifying and losing the moon tree nearest me in five seconds, is because of Dave Williams, a planetary scientist at NASA’s Goddard Space Flight Center, who 25 years ago took it upon himself to locate as many of them as he could.
 NASA didn’t keep any records on where the seeds from Apollo 14 ended up, nor did the agency keep up with the trees they became.
 But Williams does, even though it’s not part of his job description.
 He is not a tree expert, but he has become, through his efforts, the world’s foremost—and perhaps only—expert on moon trees.

 Williams was once just as surprised as I was about the existence of these trees.
 He discovered them in 1996, through a third-grade teacher in Indiana.
 Joan Goble and her class had been working on a project about trees near their school, and a student came in one day saying she’d heard that something called a moon tree grew at a nearby Girl Scout camp.
-When the class went out there, they found an entirely normal-looking sycamore, with a little plaque next to it that described the sycamore as a moon tree.
+When the class went out there, they found an entirely normal-looking sycamore, with a little sign next to it that described the sycamore as a moon tree.
 Goble’s class wanted to write a thorough report, so the teacher emailed NASA for more information.

 No one in Williams’s office in Maryland, not even the folks who had worked at NASA during the Apollo program, had heard of a moon tree.
 Williams checked with the agency’s history office, which uncovered some newspaper clippings revealing the existence of at least six such trees.
 From the outside, the moon trees were no different than their Earth-bound brethren.
 “There’s nothing strange about the moon trees at all,” Williams said.
 He emailed Goble back with what he’d learned, and then continued to dig.